 Let us repeat that to let it sink in: tips are not expected in restaurants.
-However, a service charge is often added, in a way that can often cause confusion for the visitor.
+However, a service charge is sometimes added, in a way that can often cause confusion for the visitor.

 This is not to say that exceptional service shouldn’t be rewarded, and won’t be gratefully received, but the payment structure for restaurant workers in Italy means that staff are not reliant on tips to survive.
-Most Italians may leave change of a few coins after a meal or when buying a coffee, but they certainly don’t work to a 20% structure.
+Italians may leave change of a few coins after a meal or when buying a coffee, but they certainly don’t work to a 20% structure.

 We understand that if one has grown up in a tipping culture, the feelings of guilt at not tipping generously for good service may be overwhelming, but here’s how you can alleviate it: on the flipside many visitors become outraged when they look at their conto (the check) and find that the small basket of dry bread they’ve been nibbling on during the meal has been charged at €4 or €5.

 That’s the “tip”.

 Sometimes this money isn’t credited to the bread, but added on a per capita basis as a “table charge”.